Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Introduction

+To summarize the main points we will make in this paper: (i) While translational invariance provides a useful tool for calculating topological indices \js{and the boundary reconstruction in clean one-band models}, the corresponding topological objects must be robust under its breaking.
+We show that this is not the case for the eigenspectrum of non-normal operators, whose strong sensitivity to perturbations underlies the NHSE. (ii) The topological content is instead encoded in the index of the associated Toeplitz operator, which determines the existence of boundary-localized modes in the semi-infinite system and, for finite systems, is reflected in the singular-value spectrum.
+This establishes that the NHSE should be understood as a specific manifestation of a more general spectral instability, which is distinct from the topological structure of the system.

 Our paper is organized as follows: In Sec.~\ref{Sec_HN}, we present the general framework to analyze the NHSE and topology based on fundamental theorems, and exemplify those general results using the one-dimensional Hatano-Nelson model as an instructive example.
-We clarify the roles of non-normality, non-reciprocity, and point-gap topology.
-In Sec.~\ref{Sec_ladder}, we introduce a Hatano-Nelson ladder and present explicit counterexamples showing that the NHSE is in general not tied to point-gap topology.
-We conclude in Sec.~\ref{Sec_Concl} with a discussion of the implications of our results.
+We clarify the roles of non-normality, non-reciprocity, and point-gap topology, \js{and also briefly discuss the experimental implications}.
+In Sec.~\ref{Sec_ladder}, we introduce a Hatano-Nelson ladder and present explicit counterexamples showing that the NHSE \js{even in clean multiband systems} is in general not tied to point-gap topology.
+We conclude in Sec.~\ref{Sec_Concl} with a summary and discussion of our results.